joaquinmarti/tinybird-trips/readme.md

 ## Description

 This repository contains a single page as a Dashboard with a widget consuming a Tinybird endpoint.
-The widget shows the endpoint data in an SVG chart and has deeplinked filters to show different metrics.
+The widget shows the endpoint data in an SVG chart and has deeplinked filters to render different metrics.

-The architecture is composed by these layers:

-- A presentational layer as a web component.
-- An initiator with specific code to start a single instance of a widget.
-- A mechanism to request API endpoints and cache their result.
-- A persistence layer to handle the state in the URL.

 ## Production URL